Emurasoft/emurasoft.github.io/en/dlg/customize/history/index.md

 # History page

-TheHistory page allows you to customize settings related to history.
+The **History** page allows you to customize settings related to history.

 ## Number of Recent Files text box

-Number of recently used files shown in theFile menu and the tray icon menu.
+Number of recently used files shown in the **File** menu and the tray icon menu.
 The maximum is 64.

 ## Number of Recent Fonts text box

-Number of recently used fonts shown in theView menu.
+Number of recently used fonts shown in the **View** menu.
 The maximum is 64.

 ## Number of Recent Searches text box

-Number of recent searches shown in theFind/Replace dialog boxes.
+Number of recent searches shown in the **Find/Replace** dialog boxes.

-###Popup if Number of Items Exceeds text box
+## **Popup if Number of Items Exceeds** text box

 Number of items first displayed in the menu.
-The items exceeding this number are displayed inside theMore popup menu.
+The items exceeding this number are displayed inside the **More** popup menu.

 ## Strip Path for Files in Current Folder check box